richardcrabbe/mapping-aussie-vegetation/Mapping understorey of rural areas.md

-The study area is the ACT of Australia.
+The study area is described by the figure below.